srswinde/cassini_app/README.md

 ## Python Server and database interface

 The python source code is found in the [tornado](tornado) directory.
 The python source is split into two python packages, the [tornado/database](tornado/database) package and the api package [tornado/api](tornado/api).
 The database package contins the sqlalchemy models and the api package contains the tornado web request handlers and a process server to handle the lazy loading of images from cassini's website.
+The tornado server is run inside a docker container based on the python3.11 official image.
+The docker image is built locally and pushed to a digital ocean container registry.
+The kubernetes server can then pull and run the container using a deploymnent manifest file found in [tornado/cassini-deployment.yaml](tornado/cassini-deployment.yaml).
+Those deployment steps are automated by the [deploymnet script](tornado/deploy.sh).

 ## Using the App